preetsanjam/Web_Development/CSS/notes.md

     - Using RGB values.
 For example: rgb(255,255,0)
 - **Internal CSS**: Also known as Embedded Stylesheet, the internal stylesheet helps us in applying a particular CSS formatting across the page instead of a specific tag only.
 This is done using the `<style>` tag, which is conventionally placed in the `<head>` tag of the HTML page.
 - **Selectors in CSS**: Selectors are methods by which we can target a particular element to be formatted.
 There are several selectors such as the element, class, ID and *.
+- **Class selector**: A tag or a group of tags are added to a particular class by using their class attributes and then CSS is applied using the class selector.
+- **Specifying a class**:  The dot operator '.' is used to select a particular class in CSS.
+The selector looks like `.classname`.
+-